T formation: Modern uses

 While rarely used today, the key innovations of the T still dominate offensive football.
 The T was the first offense in which the quarterback took the snap from under center and then either handed off or dropped back to pass.
-Other offenses up until the 1940s used the quarterback (usually called the "blocking back") primarily as a blocker and the snap usually went to a halfback or tailback.
-For example, in 1942 and 1943 Hall of Fame passers Sammy Baugh and Sid Luckman both made the Associated Press All-Pro Team - Baugh as tailback and Luckman as quarterback.
-With the T formation, the quarterback under center makes offenses very unpredictable since it is difficult to predict the play called based on formation alone.
+Other offenses up until the 1940s used the quarterback (normally called the "blocking back") primarily as a blocker and the snap usually went to a halfback or tailback.
+For example, in 1942 and 1943, Hall of Fame passers Sammy Baugh and Sid Luckman both made the Associated Press All-Pro Team - Baugh as a tailback and Luckman as a quarterback.
+With the T formation, the quarterback under center makes offenses very unpredictable since it is difficult to anticipate the play called based on formation alone.
 Second, the T allowed running backs to receive the hand-off from the quarterback and hit the "hole" at near full speed.
 This allowed more complex blocking schemes and gave offenses a temporary, but significant advantage.
-Other advantages offered by the T were: the ability of the quarterback to fake various handoffs (which led to "option" plays), plays developed much faster than with the single-wing, far fewer double-team blocks were required because the back hit the hole more quickly, the back could choose a different hole than originally planned (due to single-blocking across the line), the center was a more effective blocker because his head was up when he snapped the ball, and backs could be less versatile than required of single-wing backs.
-The use of the T formation in Canada is slightly different because it is uses 12 man football.
-Another very popular variation is the Shotgun-T because it allows the quarterback to read the defense more effectively.
-It is very popular in high school football.
-It is rarely used in professional or college football.
+Other advantages offered by the T were: the ability of the quarterback to fake various handoffs (which led to "option" plays), plays developed much faster than with the single-wing, far fewer double-team blocks were required because the back hit the hole more quickly, the back could choose a different hole than originally planned (due to single-blocking across the line), the center was a more effective blocker since his head was up when he snapped the ball, and backs could be less versatile than required of single-wing backs.
+The use of the T formation in Canada is slightly different because it is used in 12 man football.
+Another popular variation is the Shotgun-T because it allows the quarterback to read the defense more effectively.
+It is very popular in high school football, but rarely used in professional or college football.
 It is mostly used for sweeps.
 The T Formation is also being run out of the Pistol.

 The T formation is still used in a few instances at the high school level.
 In Utah, the Duchesne High School team set the state record of 48 consecutive wins using the Wing T. Some smaller colleges and high schools, particularly in the Midwest, especially in Michigan, still use the T. It is also still used on some levels as a goal line formation (often called a "full house" backfield today).
 Its simplicity, and emphasis on running, makes it particularly popular as a youth football formation.

 In 2023, the Jacksonville Jaguars used the T formation during a playoff game against the Los Angeles Chargers, successfully converting a fourth-and-one for 25 yards to set up the game-winning field goal.